voxpupuli/puppet-puppet_run_scheduler/README.md

 }
 ```

-## Usage

-See above for basic usage.

 ### Parameters

 #### ensure

+_Default: present_

 Supports "present" or "absent".
 Note that "present" is the default, and "absent" only exists to provide clean-up or rollback options in case the class is applied somewhere it shouldn't have been.

 #### run\_interval

+_Default: "30m"_

 What frequency Puppet should run at.
-There are an enumerated list of acceptable values ranging from 15m to 24h.
+This value cannot be any period; there is an enumerated list of acceptable values.

+Valid values: 15m, 30m, 1h, 2h, 3h, 4h, 6h, 8h, 12h, 24h

 #### splaylimit

+_Default: $run\_interval_

 Same format as run\_interval.
 How long a period of time to spread runs out over.
 By default runs will be fully spread out over the entire run\_interval, but it is possible to have a shorter splaylimit.

 #### start\_time

+_Default: "00:00"_

 A specific time in the form of HH:MM that a Puppet run should start (subject to the splaylimit parameter).
 This is useful for organizations with long run intervals and specific maintenance windows.
 For example, given a run\_interval of 4h and a splaylimit of 30m, administrators can use start\_time to ensure that Puppet runs occur at the beginning of a known maintenance window.